sobaba-12/sim_and_scat/content/classical_methods/intro.md

 # Classical methods

 **Classical methods** is a phrase used to describe techniques that make use of a potential model (sometimes called a force-field) to simulated chemical systems.
-These can be molecular dynamics (which we will cover in this module), Monte Carlo, Langevin dynamics, etc.
+These can be molecular dynamics (which we will cover in this resource), Monte Carlo, Langevin dynamics, etc.

 In order to simulate a **real** chemical system, it is necessary to model the electrons and their interactions.
 This is achieved by using quantum mechanical calculations, where the energy of a chemical system is calculated by finding an approximate solution to the Schrödinger equation.